fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 observations, since it would lead to overly optimistic estimates of effects (e.g, too narrow confidence intervals).
-In addition, including **Country** and **Year** in our model in some way allows us to reduce the omitted variable bias of our estimates (thus panel data allows us to hopefully get more accurate estimates of the predictors’ effects), as we see later.
+In addition, including **Country** and **Year** in our model in some way allows us to reduce the omitted variable bias of our estimates (thus, panel data allows us to hopefully get more accurate estimates of the predictors’ effects), as we see later.

-Still, I will proceed to use a simple linear regression model (mostly for illustrative purposes) anyway, and make corrections in the model later.
+Still, I will proceed to use a simple linear regression model as our starting point (mostly for illustrative purposes and to upheld the title of this project), and make the necessary corrections in the model later.
 Based on the data exploration in Part One, I will use the logarithm transformation of predictors **Population_mln** and **GDP_per_capita**, and use the predictor **Inf5_m**, that combines the predictors **Infant_deaths** and **Under_five_deaths**.
 Hence, we will consider the following predictors <br/>

 - **Inf5_m** - Linear combination of **Infant_deaths** and
   **Under_five_deaths** (see Part One)